Colin-Looby/Colin-Looby/README.md

 # Academic Interests
 ## Computer Science
 Currently interested specifically in Cybersecurity, Robotics, and Game Design, but exploring all facets of CS!
-I love puzzles and so I really enjoy working on problems that require clever solutions and optimizations.
 ## Music
-My second major is music, and I play a TON of instruments!
+My second major is music, and I play several instruments.
 Most notably, I sing tenor in 3 seperate ensembles at my university.
-Most of them are livestreamed, so check out some WLU concerts and see my beautiful face sometime!
 ### Misc
 Besides my majors, I love learning more about Theology, Philosophy, Calculus/Math, and Political Science!

 # Need to know
 ## What I'm looking for
 **Internship wanted!** I am currently looking for an entry level internship for the summer of 2024.
-I'm quite flexible and willing to try anything.
-Please contact me if you are looking for sophmore level work this summer! (see below for contact info)
+I'm quite flexible and willing to try anything. (see below for contact info)

 ## How to reach me
 For university related subjects, use my school email: clooby@mail.wlu.edu